 Tier 2 Members: The final rate of earnings for Regular and SLEP members is the highest total earnings during any 96 consecutive months within the last 10 years of IMRF service divided by 96 or the total lifetime earnings divided by the total lifetime number of months of service.
-For revised ECO members who join the plan after January 25, 2000, the final rate of earnings is the highest total earnings during any 96 consecutive months within the last 10 years of IMRF service divided by 96 for each office held.
-Pensionable earnings are initially capped at \$106,800 which will increase annually beginning in 2012 by three percent or one-half of the increase of the Consumer Price Index, whichever is less.
+For revised ECO members who join the plan after January 25, 2000, the final rate of earnings is the highest total earnings during any 96 consecutive months within the last 10 years of IMRF service highest total earnings are initially capped at \$106,800 which will increase annually beginning in 2012 by three percent or one-half of the increase of the Consumer Price Index, whichever is less.
 For SLEP members, overtime compensation is excluded from pensionable earnings.